renovatebot/renovate/docs/development/zod.md

 ### Separate validation from transformation

-When parsing third party data, we are typically doing the following:
+When parsing third-party data, we are typically doing the following:

-- Validating that the data is correct/sufficient to use
+1. Validating the third-party data is correct/sufficient
-- Transforming it into a standardized format for internal usage
+1. Transforming the third-party data into a format for internal use

 Although it's not a strict requirement, your code will be cleaner if you perform the validation step first and then follow with transformation.

 ### Stick to permissive behavior when possible

-Zod schemas are strict, and even some insufficient field is incorrect, the whole data will be treated like malformed.
+Zod schemas are strict, which means that if some field is wrong, or missing data, then the whole dataset is considered malformed.
-This could lead to cases when Renovate could've continued processing, but didn't.
+Because Renovate uses Zod, it would then abort processing, even if we want Renovate to continue processing!

-Remember: our goal is not to validate that data corresponds to any official specifications, but rather to ensure that the data is enough for Renovate to use.
+Remember: we want to make sure the incoming data is good enough for Renovate to work.
+We do _not_ need to validate the data corresponds to any official specification.

-There are some techniques to make it more permissive to the input data.
+Here are some techniques to make Zod more permissive about the input data.

 #### Use `.catch()` to force default values